Sajjon/K1/README.md

 # Acknowledgements
 `K1` is a Swift wrapper around [libsecp256k1][lib], so this library would not exist without the Bitcoin Core developers.
-Massive thank you for a wonder ful library!
+Massive thank you for a wonderful library!
 I've included it as a submodule, without any changes to the code, i.e. with copyright headers in files intact.

 `K1` uses some code from [`swift-crypto`][swc], which has been copied over with relevant copyright header.
 Since [`swift-crypto`][swc] is licensed under [Apache](https://github.com/apple/swift-crypto/blob/main/LICENSE.txt), so is this library.